 Environmental Management

-Environmental Management could be classified as a system that allows an authority to work consciously, actively and systematically towards reducing environmental impact of its activities and improving its methods of interaction with the environments to minimize or eliminate negative impact on the environment.
+Environmental Management could be classified as a system that allows an authority to work consciously, actively and systematically towards the reducing environmental impact of its activities and improving its methods of interaction with the environment to minimize, or eliminate negative impact on the environment.

-In the broader sense, environmental management consists of a series of different, but inter-related systems that when combined, allow effective management of these environmental interactions.
+In the broader sense, environmental management consists of a series of different, but inter-related systems that, when combined, allow effective management of these environmental interactions.

 Environmental management, in the broader sense, considers what aspects of an organization’s business has the potential to impact on the environment, and how organizations can achieve their environmental obligations and performance goals.

-Some key drivers of environmental management include;
+Some key drivers of environmental management include:

-Environmental policies including senior management’s commitment to environmental compliance;
+Environmental policies including senior management’s commitment to environmental compliance

-Environmental Management Systems;
+Environmental Management Systems

-Standards and legislation that dictate the level to which an organization manages its environmental impact;
+Standards and legislation that dictate the level to which an organization manages its environmental impact

-Environmental auditing and assessments;
+Environmental auditing and assessments

-Monitoring and measurement of environmental performance which identifies compliance issues and cost effective solutions as well as assisting in identifying employee training needs; and
+Monitoring and measurement of environmental performance which identifies compliance issues and cost effective solutions, as well as assisting in identifying employee training needs; and

 Environmental reporting.